-HIPAA offers protections for people who lose their jobs and their health coverage.
-The law provides additional opportunities to enroll in an employer sponsored group health plan if you lose other coverage or experience certain life events, and it prohibits discrimination against employees and their dependents based on any health factors they may have, including prior medical conditions, previous claims experience, and genetic information.
+HIPAA - the Health Insurance Portability and Accountability Act - offers protections for people who lose their jobs and their health coverage.
+The law provides additional opportunities to enroll in a group health plan if you lose other coverage or experience certain life events and prohibits discrimination against employees and their dependents based on any health factors they may have, including prior medical conditions, previous claims experience, and genetic information.

-For health coverage that is insured, state laws may offer additional protections.
+For health coverage that is insured, HIPAA may be complemented by state laws that offer additional protections.
 Check your plan documents or ask your plan administrator to see if your plan is insured.
-If it is, visit the National Association of Insurance Commissioners' website for contact information for your state.
+If it is, visit naic.org/state_web_map.htm for contact information for your state.